Rsyslog is a syslog daemon commonly deployed in Debian and Ubuntu systems. It typically uses a simple TCP connection to send logs line-by-line.

 Sample configuration to enable encryption may look like this:

-Note that you have to specify the right port number.
-The port number is either
+Note: you have to specify the right port number.
+For token based input, the port number is

 In case of unreliable network connection you can instruct rsyslog to buffer log entries during network outage.
 For more details please refer to rsyslog reliable forwarding documentation.